hariharen9/jobtrac/README.md

 - Extensible architecture - Ready for future features

 ---

+### 💖 Open Core Model

+JobTrac is built on an Open Core model.
+We believe in providing powerful, essential tools for free to the community, while offering advanced, proprietary features for professional or commercial use.

+**Core Features (Free & Open Source - MIT License):**
+- Job application tracking system
+- Interview preparation tools (prep log, STAR stories)
+- Company research management
+- Networking contact system
+- Basic analytics dashboard
+- Notes system with markdown support
+- User authentication and data management
+- And many more...

+**Jobtrac Pro (Coming Soon - Proprietary):**
+- Advanced AI-powered analytics
+- Automated email reminders
+- Team collaboration features
+- Advanced data export options
+- And more for power users and teams...

+This model ensures that the core product remains free and open-source forever, supported by optional paid features.

+---
 ## ⚡ **Quick Start ( For DEVs )**

 ### **🚀 Deploy in 2 Minutes**